 Our meetings are social and informal in a warm and friendly environment for people affected by asbestos related disease and their carers.

-Refreshments are provided at all of our group meetings.
+Refreshments are provided at our face-to-face group meetings.

 Monthly support meeting details above.
 Address available upon request.